 the green phuchkas

-It’s no wonder that a dish like this will take no time to have fusions, remixes, Jhankar beats and all possible violations just the way it happens with the Old evergreen film hits.
+It’s no wonder that a dish like this will take no time to have fusions, remixes, Jhankar beats and all possible violations, just the way it happens with the Old evergreen film hits.
 At Gabbars, one of the places known for molecular gastronomy, you get balam phuchkari – where you infuse the imli water with a dropper.
 Someone in Mumbai has recently started Phuchka ice cream, nothing major has been heard about changes in the puffed flat breads other than I have seen one place in Burrabazar where they sell green coloured phuchkas (made with coriander leaves) and another one sells suji made phuchka which is very popular in Meerut and Agra, but its the filling and the water which gets innovated time and again.
 From grape juice to Vodka, from chicken, mutton to chocolate fillings, this simple dish has been truly inspirational to all.
-No wonder that half Indian Chef Adam D Silva gets inspired from Panipuri and introduces that in his Australian restaurant in Tonka, with some fruit juice and mixed salads.
+No wonder that half-Indian chef Adam D Silva gets inspired by panipuri and introduces that in his Australian restaurant in Tonka, with some fruit juice and mixed salads.

 Best Kolkata Phuchka free school street

-The puffed up dough filled with customized aloo as per your taste and then the tangy tamarind water, has been the silent workhorse of the street food team of Kolkata.
-While the roll and chowmien takes away the all the limelight when it comes to street food of Kolkata, kolkata phuchka is like the Mr. Dependable who never fails to win the heart on any occasion.
+The puffed-up dough filled with customised aloo as per your taste and then the tangy tamarind water has been the silent workhorse of the street food team of Kolkata.
+While the roll and chowmein take away all the limelight when it comes to street food of Kolkata, Kolkata phuchka is like the Mr. Dependable who never fails to win the heart on any occasion.

-Will it be too much to say that Phuchka in Kolkata is more than a food and kolkata phuchka is a religion?
-Just like we respect all the temples of all the gods and fold our hands, whether we are a devotee or not, I don’t want to hurt any great phuchkawallah or his fan following by not mentioning the name here.
-I am sure you must be knowing some.
+Will it be too much to say that phuchka in Kolkata is more than a food and kolkata phuchka is a religion?
+Just like we respect all the temples of all the gods and fold our hands, whether we are devotees or not, I don’t want to hurt any great phuchkawallah or his fan following by not mentioning the name here.
+I am sure you must know some.
 Please recommend in the comments section.